HOW AND WHERE TO BUY BIKES ONLINE

 I don’t think any of this is much different than if you were to buy your bike at a local shop.

-Q. How much assembly do you need to do to bikes shipped from online stores?
+Q. How much assembly do you need to do for bikes shipped from online stores?

 A. Usually very little.
 Most stores will fully assemble and test a bike before they ship it.
 They will then disassemble a few things for packing and shipping to you.